John-Nagle/serde-llsd/README.md

 XML and binary versions are implemented.
 "Notation" will not be implemented at this time.

 Unit tests pass.
-Non-Serde version tested against Second Life asset servers.
+Tested against Second Life asset servers and Open Simulator servers.
+Used by the Sharpview metaverse viewer.

 ## Data types